OCamlPro/verification_for_dummies/src/smt/readme.md

 The first two lines declare *"constants"* `x` and `y`.
 As programmers, we can see them as *"variables"* in the sense that they represent an unknown value of type `Int`.
-This syntax comes from the [SMT-LIB 2 standard][smt lib], which is the standard language for interacting with SMT solvers.
+This syntax comes from the [SMT-LIB 2 standard][smt lib], which is the standard *scripting* language for interacting with SMT solvers.
 Most, if not all, SMT solvers support SMT-LIB 2 input.

 Of course, the ASCII art tree representing the formula is *not* legal SMT-LIB 2.
 An SMT-LIB 2 script declares constants (and more) and uses these constants to *assert* formulas, *i.e.* specify to the